gardener/machine-controller-manager/docs/usage/machine-preservation.md

   - cri:
 	  name: containerd
     name: worker1
+    autoPreserveFailedMachineMax: 1
     machineControllerManager:
 	  machinePreserveTimeout: 72h
-	  autoPreserveFailedMachineMax: 1

 ```

 #### Configuration Semantics
 - `AutoPreserveFailedMachineMax` : Maximum number of failed machines that can be auto-preserved concurrently in a worker pool.
 This value is distributed across machineDeployments (zones) in the worker pool.
 If the limit is reached, additional failed machines will not be preserved and will proceed to termination as usual.
 - `machinePreserveTimeout` : Duration after which preserved machines are automatically released

-> Note: ⚠️ Changes to `machinePreserveTimeout` apply only to machine preservations after the change.
+> Note: ⚠️ Changes to `machinePreserveTimeout` apply only to preservation done after the change.

 ### Preservation annotations